leonben2892/TheHunter/README.md

 # The Hunter
-Survival game for andoid phones.
+Survival game for android phones.

 ## Game Overview
 ### Description